massung/spark/README.md

   proj.launch(() => {
     scene = new spark.Scene('middle', 1400, 1400);

-    // setup the camera and projection transfrorms scene.setViewport(1400, 1400);
+    // setup the camera and projection transforms scene.setViewport(1400, 1400);

     // start the main game loop